A New Guy at the Round Table

 “Most of those online car dealers won’t give you much of anything for your car.
 I know an honest mechanic and he lives right here… don’t have to drive all the way to some place else.”

-I’m hopeful, dare I say, “pray” that Tom’s walk through this difficult patch, his plight, turns out to be surprisingly smooth.
+I’m hopeful, dare I say, “pray” that Randal’s walk through this difficult patch, his plight, turns out to be surprisingly smooth.

 We will know more next time at the Plights of the Round Table.